image

 The sequential nature of waterfall provides:

-• Well-defined phases with clear start and end points
+• Phases with clearly defined start and end points

 Comprehensive documentation

-Waterfall emphasises thorough documentation, resulting in detailed project requirements and specifications, clear design documents for future reference and valuable historical records for similar projects.
+Waterfall methodology advocates comprehensive documentation, leading to well-defined project requirements and specifications, detailed design documents for future reference and valuable historical records for similar projects.

 Predictable costs and resource allocation

-The upfront planning in waterfall allows for accurate budget estimation, efficient allocation of resources throughout the project lifecycle and minimised unexpected expenses.
+The upfront planning involved in the waterfall model allows for accurate budget estimation, efficient resource allocation throughout the project lifecycle and minimised unexpected expenses.

 Easier tracking and progress assessment

-Waterfall’s structured approach facilitates clear progress indicators at each phase, simplified reporting to stakeholders and easy identification of bottlenecks or delays.
+Waterfall’s structured approach facilitates easy tracking of progress with clear indicators at each phase, simplified reporting to stakeholders and easy identification of bottlenecks or delays.

 Reduced risk through upfront planning